-- our ability to meet our repayment obligations under the Black Fox project facility; - the timing and completion of the technical review of the Black Fox project and the project completion test under the project finance facility; - plans for and our ability to finance exploration at our Huizopa, Pike River and Grey Fox properties; - our ability to repay the convertible debentures issued to RAB Special Situations (Master) Fund Limited due February 23, 2010; - the future effect of recent issuances and registration for immediate resale of a significant number of common share purchase warrants on our share price; - future financing of projects, including the financing required for the M Pit expansion at Montana Tunnels; - costs associated with placing the Montana Tunnels mine and mill on care and maintenance and the decision to undertake the M Pit expansion; - liquidity to support operations and debt repayment; the establishment and estimates of mineral reserves and resources; daily production, mineral recovery rates and mill throughput rates; total production costs; cash operating costs; total cash costs; grade of ore mined and milled from Black Fox and cash flows therefrom; anticipated expenditures for development, exploration, and corporate overhead; timing and issue of permits, including permits necessary to conduct phase II of open pit mining at Black Fox; expansion plans for existing properties; estimates of closure costs; - our ability to obtain financing to fund our estimated expenditure and capital requirements; - factors impacting our results of operations; and - the impact of adoption of new accounting standards.
+- our ability to meet our repayment obligations under the Black Fox project facility; - the timing and completion of the technical review of the Black Fox project and the project completion test under the project finance facility; - plans for and our ability to finance exploration at our Huizopa, Pike River and Grey Fox properties; - our ability to repay the convertible debentures issued to RAB Special Situations (Master) Fund Limited due February 23, 2010; - the future effect of recent issuances and registration for immediate resale of a significant number of common share purchase warrants on our share price; - our ability to negotiate definitive agreements with respect to the sale of Montana Tunnels Mining, Inc. and successfully reach a closing with respect thereto; - future financing of projects, including the financing required for the M Pit expansion at Montana Tunnels; - costs associated with placing the Montana Tunnels mine and mill on care and maintenance and the decision to undertake the M Pit expansion; - liquidity to support operations and debt repayment; the establishment and estimates of mineral reserves and resources; daily production, mineral recovery rates and mill throughput rates; total production costs; cash operating costs; total cash costs; grade of ore mined and milled from Black Fox and cash flows therefrom; anticipated expenditures for development, exploration, and corporate overhead; timing and issue of permits, including permits necessary to conduct phase II of open pit mining at Black Fox; estimates of closure costs; estimates of environmental liabilities; - our ability to obtain financing to fund our estimated expenditure and capital requirements; - factors impacting our results of operations; and - the impact of adoption of new accounting standards.